stfwn/neural-network-pruning/README.md

 # Kunstmatige Intelligentie: Leren en Beslissen

 ## Usage
-Run `python main.py --help` for help.See the bottom of `initializing.py` for a dictionary of which init schemes are supported at this time.

 ```
 usage: main.py [-h] [--load-last-pretrained] -m MODEL -d DATASET [-e EPOCHS]
                [-b BATCH_SIZE] [-i INITIALIZATION] [-l LEARNING_RATE]